jjparh/mdgwebapp/README.md

 A simple todo-list app built with django.

 ### Setup
-To get this repository, run the following command inside your git enabled terminal
+Clone this repo
 ```bash
 git clone hhttps://github.com/jjparh/mdgwebapp.git
 ```
-You will need django to be installed in you computer to run this app.
-Head over to https://www.djangoproject.com/download/ for the download guide

-Once you have downloaded django, go to the cloned repo directory and run the following command
+Install django and go to the cloned repo directory and run the following command

 ```bash
 python manage.py makemigrations